regisd/regisd.github.io/_posts/2011-02-24-google-calendar-event-timezones.md

 So, what I just defined in GMT is a flight from 21:20 to 6:40.

 But when I save this event, it appears in Google calendar (in Paris GMT+1 time) between 0:20 and 8:20.
-Strange&#8230;
+Strange…;

 So, I opened the event again, and Google calendar added a one-hour offset: 2:20 (GMT+3) to 15:40 (GMT+8).